Skip to content

 What Actions Should I Take?

-Only a competent landlord can legally serve a Section 25 Notice.
-This refers to the party that is legally entitled to service the notice and in some cases may not be the party you generally see as your ‘landlord’.
+Secondly, you should ensure that a ‘competent landlord’ serves this.
+They must be legally entitled to serve the notice and sometimes may not be the party you generally see as your ‘landlord’.
 Therefore, if you receive a Section 25 Notice, the first step is to assure yourself that a competent landlord gave it to you.
-It would help if you got legal advice as your landlord could change during your renewal process.
+It would be helpful to get legal advice at this stage, as your landlord could change during your renewal process.

-If you are unsure if the person serving your Section 25 Notice is a competent landlord, you should serve a Section 40 Notice.
+If you are unsure if the person serving your Section 25 Notice is a competent landlord, you may serve a Section 40 Notice.

 Check the Form